terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

 ### Before you begin

+- Ensure that you have an up-to-date version of the [curl](https://curl.se/docs/manpage.html).
-- Ensure that you have an up-to-date version of the [jq](https://jqlang.github.io/jq).
+- [OPTIONAL] Ensure that you have an up-to-date version of the [jq](https://jqlang.github.io/jq).
-- Ensure that you have an up-to-date version of the [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+- [OPTIONAL] Ensure that you have an up-to-date version of the [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

 By default, the module automatically downloads the required dependencies if they are not already installed.
 You can disable this behavior by setting `install_required_binaries` to `false`.
-When enabled, the module fetches dependencies from official online binaries.
-If you prefer to use third-party repositories, you can specify their URLs by setting the following environment variables: `KUBECTL_DOWNLOAD_URL`, `JQ_DOWNLOAD_URL`.
+When enabled, the module fetches dependencies from official online binaries (requires public internet).

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->